egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 **Example:**

 DM.NumericFields("FirstName", "FamilyName")
-# **AlphaNumericFields -----**
+# **AlphaNumericFields**
 It restrict data entry to only valid entry

 valid entry may be one or more of allowed character which is"abcdefghijklmnopqrstuvwxyz" and upper case "ABCDEFGHIJKLMNOPQRSTUVWXYZ"

 additional to numeric characters "0123456789"